-This document is an update of the following report: Mid-Atlantic/Northeast U.S. Visibility Data (2nd RH SIP Metrics) - October 17, 2023 (MANEVU 2023).
+This document is an update of the following report: Mid-Atlantic/Northeast U.S. Visibility Data 2004-2020 (2nd RH SIP Metrics) - DRAFT March 2022 revision (MANEVU 2022).

 We could not have completed this work without the IMPROVE (Interagency Monitoring of Protected Visual Environments) program and the long-term commitment of the National Park Service and other state and federal partners to maintain visibility networks and the Federal Land Manager Environmental Database (FED).
 FED is hosted at the Colorado State University's Cooperative Institute for Research in the Atmosphere (CIRA).
-IMPROVE is a collaborative association of state, Tribal, and federal agencies, and international partners.
+IMPROVE is a collaborative association of state, tribal, and federal agencies, and international partners.
 The U.S. Environmental Protection Agency is the primary funding source, with contracting and research support from the National Park Service.
 The Air Quality Group at the University of California, Davis is the central analytical laboratory, with ion analysis provided by Research Triangle Institute, and carbon analysis provided by Desert Research Institute.